 Pistachios and pistachio pudding are not immediately toxic to your cat.
 That said, these little furry friends are much smaller than we are and therefore less able to properly digest even small amounts of the same things we can.

 We all love our pets and want the very best for them.
 Any questions you may have about what to feed your kitty companion, feel free to ask them here.
 More information on foods that are dangerous to your cat can be found here.
-If you’d like to know what human foods you can share with your cat, check out this video.

 As for Giggles, I think some small pieces of leftover salmon from last night’s dinner will make her just as happy and she will feel better too.